Sing-Li/jitsi-prom-exporter/README.md

 ```bash
 prosodyctl --config <abs path to jitsi-meet.cfg.lua> register <user> <auth-domain> <password>
 ```
+If you are creating this user on the default domain, make sure you add it to auth domain `@auth.jitsi.meet` and not `@jitsi.meet`.
+Since the domain `@jitsi.meet` defaults to `anonymous` auth, this addition will not be successful.

 ## Binary
 Copy the `exporter` directory into your `$GOPATH/src/` directory.
 In the newly created `exporter` directroy run `go get ./...`,  then `go build ./...`,  then `go install ./...` which then creates the `exporter` binary in `$GOPTAH/bin/`.
 You can run this binary, it will still pull its configuration (see below) from the environment.